sv-pro/agent-world-compiler-poc/README.md

 Agentic AI systems execute sequences of tool calls on behalf of a user or an automated pipeline.
 Each tool call touches a real resource — files, APIs, shells, credentials.

 In most systems, the agent's *effective capability* is not defined in advance.
 It evolves opportunistically through:

-- discovered tools,
+- discovered tools
-- prompt instructions,
+- prompt instructions
-- runtime approvals.
+- runtime approvals

 Decisions are made at runtime, not from a predefined execution boundary.